 To earn extra credit points, find an article on the Internet about the use of writing in a business, industrial, or technological setting and type a 1-page summary and critique of the article.
 Each summary/critique must be written carefully and thoughtfully and is worth 10 points.
 You may submit up to 3 of these summaries/critiques for a maximum of 30 points.
 Turn in each summary/critique as an attachment to an e-mail to the me and include the URL, or web address, of the article.
-The last opportunity to turn in a summary/critique is midnight on the last day that regular assignments are due for the course (see Course Schedule).
+The last opportunity to turn in a summary/critique is midnight on Wed., 8/6.